 It's soup weather, and split pea soup is one of my personal favorites!
 It's so easy to whip up, you'll never eat it from a can again.
 Bonus: split peas soften while cooked, so you don't need to soak them overnight!

 Split Pea Soup

-Preparation In a large, heavy pot (about 4 quarts in size) melt the butter and add the vegetables, and cook until the onions are soft.
-Add the bay leaves, thyme, and salt & pepper and stir.
+Melt the butter in a large, heavy pot (about 4 quarts in size) over medium heat.
+Add the onion, celery, and carrots, and cook until the onions are soft.
+Add the bay leaves, thyme, and season with salt and pepper.
 Add the split peas and stir to coat with the spices and the butter, then add the broth and the ham hock/ham bone.
 Bring to a boil.

 Turn heat down to low, cover, and simmer for a hour.
 Check on the soup.
 It should be creamy and soft, but not so thick that it's like a pea loaf.
 If it's getting too thick, add a little more broth.
 The soup is ready when the peas are soft, about an hour to a hour & half.
 Taste and season with additional salt and pepper as needed, as well as more smoked paprika, if using, if you prefer a stronger smoky taste.
 Remove the bay leaves before serving.